Birding Hub is reader-supported. When you purchase through one of our links we may earn an affiliate commission (at no cost to you).

 Factors To Consider When Shopping For The Best Hummingbird Bird Bath

-Since there are almost no dedicated bird baths for hummingbirds, you may find it hard to find the ideal product, meaning - the best bird bath for hummers without some guidance.
+Since there are almost no dedicated bird baths for hummingbirds, you may find it hard to find the ideal product without some guidance.

 Hummingbirds are fragile and minuscule.
-So, you don't want them in a bath that's large enough to drown them or even attract large raptors.
+So you don't want them in a regular bird bath that's large enough to drown them or even attract large raptors.

-Before using a feeder, they'll hover around for a few minutes to see if it's safe then fly away.
-If it's safe, the bird will be back, and if it's not, the bird will be gone forever.
+Before using a potential bird bath, hummingbirds will hover over the area a few times to check if it's safe then fly away.
+If it's safe, the bird will be back; if it's not, the bird will be gone forever.

 hummingbird flying over a bird bath

-As I've said earlier, hummers like to preen or bath by flying through a splash or stream of water.
-Most times, they'll preen with the droplets of water on leaves.
+As I've said earlier, hummers like to preen or bathe by flying through a splash or stream of water.
+Most times, they'll preen with the droplets of water on plant leaves.

-To recreate this in your yard, you can use standalone tools, like sprinklers, misters, or maybe install a pump in an existing feeder.
+To recreate this effect in your yard, you can use standalone tools like a sprinkler, mister, or maybe install a pump in an existing feeder.
 Not only does this provide water for the birds, but the noise and splashes attract hummingbirds.

-However, water fountains can be a better option for a hummingbird birdbath.
-The shallow edges give them a safe place to perch, and the sprinkler/bubbler attracts the birds.
+However, solar powered bird bath fountains can be a better option for a hummingbird birdbath.
+The shallow edges of a solar fountain give hummers a safe place to perch, and the sprinkler/bubbler attracts the birds.

 Bath Design

-The design of birdbath can't be overestimated when it comes to providing a water source to hummingbirds.
+The design of traditional bird baths can't be overestimated when it comes to providing a water source to hummingbirds.
 It's dependent on the very life of the birds and that of the bath too.

 For one, using a ground bird bath can be dangerous to the birds if you have pets, especially a cat.
 In this situation, you'll have to consider a hanging feeder or put the bath and cat out of proximity.

-Also, if you like to see your bath in the middle of your garden and under sunlight, you may be better off with a stone fountain.
-Moreover, this might mean you'd refill the bath more frequently.
-Plus, hummers would be more attracted to your feeder when it's under the shade of a tree or shrub.
+If you like to see your bath in the middle of your garden and under sunlight, you may be better off with a stone fountain.
+Moreover, this might mean you'd need to refill the bath more frequently.

-Cleaning is just as crucial as buying the right hummingbird birdbath.
-Most baths can be cleaned easily by flushing out with a hose to remove debris.
+Proper and regular cleaning is just as crucial as buying the right hummingbird birdbath.
+Most store-bought and DIY bird baths can be cleaned easily by flushing out with a hose to remove debris.
 Or at least, all the hummingbird birdbaths in this review.

 Price